-Even though tinnitus is the most claimed disability among military service members, it is also often denied by the VA.
+Even though filing a tinnitus claim is the most common claim among military service members, it is also often denied by the VA.
 In order to make sure your claim is accepted, it is vitally important to know the correct “do’s” and “don’ts” while filing with the VA.
 This article will take you through exactly what you need to know in order to have the best chance at getting your tinnitus claim accepted, including what tinnitus is, the different types of tinnitus, how to file your claim, what the VA looks for and how to qualify for additional help.

 What is Tinnitus?

 Tinnitus is described by the Mayo Clinic as ringing, buzzing, roaring, clicking, hissing and other auditory noises in the ears.
 It is often wrongly described as hearing loss.
 However, it is not hearing loss.
 It is a result of damages in the eardrum.

 Currently, it’s estimated that around 45 million Americans suffer from tinnitus, although many of them do not report hearing loss.
 About 25% of those with the condition describe their tinnitus as “loud”, and around 20% claim that it is disabling.

 Tinnitus affects more males than females and is more common in older populations.

 Tinnitus is especially prevalent in veterans, with nearly 10% of all veterans receiving disability compensation for the condition, and many more believed to suffer from it despite not filing a claim.
 This is due to frequent stress on the eardrums from a large amount of loud noises veterans are exposed to both in training and in deployment, including gunfire, loud machinery, and other explosive blasts.

 There are two different kinds of Tinnitus; Subjective and Objective.
 According to Merckmanuals.com, Subjective Tinnitus is described as a “perception of sound in the absence of an acoustic stimulus and is heard only by the patient.
 Most tinnitus is subjective”.